Sacraments

 First Eucharist

 The Eucharist is a gift that is given to the child as they grow in their faith.
-Our Pflaum Gospel Weeklies “Together in Jesus” prepares the child to receive this gift through faith formation groups and retreats.
-First Reconciliation and First Communion normally happen in 2nd grade.
-A child must have completed First grade faith formation or Catholic school with good attendance to be eligible for these sacraments.
+Our 2nd grade catechesis classes are speficially geared towards preparation for the Sacraments of Reconciliation and First Eucharist.
+In order to enroll in the 2nd grade catechesis class your child must have completed First grade faith formation, Catholic school, or approved homeschool program with good attendance to be eligible for these sacraments.

 To be eligible for the sacraments of First Reconciliation/First Holy Communion, please follow the below guidelines.